-You have the option to receive our quarterly eNewsletter that will notify you of news, events, volunteer opportunities and training so that you can expand your portfolio of experience if you choose.
+You have the option to receive our quarterly eNews that will notify you of news, events, volunteer opportunities and training so that you can expand your portfolio of experience if you choose.

 The University of Adelaide actively encourages and promotes the culture of volunteering and we greatly appreciate the contribution volunteers make to the University community.
 The university holds recognition events throughout the year and we encourage you to join us.
 Further details will be provided via your local area volunteer coordinator or via the volunteer eNews.

 Below outlines the insurance available to University of Adelaide volunteers participating in University approved voluntary and unpaid activities.

 - Pre-conditions to insurance over

-Volunteers should be registered with the External Relations Branch.
+Volunteers should be registered with the Division of External Engagement.
 Cover only applies to events officially organised by and under the control of the University, and volunteer activities undertaken with the knowledge and approval of the University.

 - Personal accident insurance